prasadpamidi/Beakn/README.md

 * To be able to use the library, please follow below mentioned steps

-    1. Import Beakn and adopt the library protocol
+    1. Import Beakn in to your app class

             import Beakn

-            class ViewController: UIViewController, BeaknProtocol

     2. Assign your class as a delegate to the library

             BeaknManager.sharedManager.delegate = self

-    3. Implement delegate methods
+    3. Implement BeaknDelegate delegate methods

             extension ViewController: BeaknDelegate {
                 func initializationFailed(error: NSError) {